pivotal/docs-tap/troubleshooting.md

 ### Solution

-Follow the steps in [Accept the End User License Agreements](install-general.md#accept-eulas).
+Follow the steps in [Accept the End User License Agreements](install-general.html#accept-eulas) in _Installing the Tanzu CLI_.